Hopf algebras and Tutte polynomials: Examples in detail

 In this section we give a large number of examples of minor systems and their canonical Tutte polynomials.
 In particular we identify the classical Tutte polynomial of a graph or matroid, and a number of its extensions to graphs in surfaces as canonical Tutte polynomials.
 Because of the wide variety of examples, this section is fairly long.
 However, each subsection deals with a different polynomial and the subsections are largely independent of each other.
-No subsection is a prerequisite for the later content of the paper.
-Thus a reader may safely pick and choose the examples he or she is interested in, ignoring the details of the rest.

 As mentioned previously, we will often specify $\mathbf{a}$, $\mathbf{b}$ $\delta_{\mathbf{a}}$, $\delta_{\mathbf{b}}$, and $\alpha(\mathbf{a},\mathbf{b})$ as follows.
 We fix some basis of $\mathcal{H}_1$ and some order of it.
 Then we specify $\delta_{\mathbf{a}} = \sum_{i=1}^n a_i \delta_i$ by writing $ \delta(a_1,a_2, \ldots, a_n)$.
 We do similarly for $\delta_{\mathbf{b}}$.
 Finally, we specify $\alpha(\mathbf{a},\mathbf{b})$ by writing $\alpha(a_1,\ldots, a_n,b_1,\ldots, b_n)$.